-&quot;The Hon'ble Supreme Court of India ("SC") by their order dated bebruary 28, 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
-Company has also made provision of provident fund liability till 31 March 2021.
+"The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
+Company has also made provision of provident fund liability till 31 March 2022 and even paid the same.